 · Ease the situation by using a sensitive approach.

-· Explain to their child why this situation cannot continue and why it is important to you
+· Explain to their child why this situation cannot continue and why it is important to you and your family.

 As a school we aim to support parents of children who are either being bullying or being bullied.
 We support parents by discussing the problems and offer advice and help as soon as the situation becomes evident.